OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ### Testing Endpoint Identify Verification

 Using TLS for transporting sensitive information over the network is essential from security point of view.
-However, implementing a mechanism of encrypted communication between mobile application and backend API is not a trivial task.
+However, implementing a mechanism of encrypted communication between a mobile application and its corresponding backend API is not a trivial task.
 Developers often decide for easier, but less secure (e.g. accepting any certificate) solutions to ease the development process, and sometimes these weak solutions [make it into the production version](https://www.owasp.org/images/7/77/Hunting_Down_Broken_SSL_in_Android_Apps_-_Sascha_Fahl%2BMarian_Harbach%2BMathew_Smith.pdf "Hunting Down Broken SSL in Android Apps"), potentially exposing users to [man-in-the-middle attacks](https://cwe.mitre.org/data/definitions/295.html "CWE-295: Improper Certificate Validation").

 There are two key issues that should be tested for:

-- verify that a certificate comes from a trusted source and
+- verify that a certificate comes from a trusted source (CA) and
 - check whether the endpoint server presents the right certificate.

-Ensure that the hostname and certificate are verified correctly.
+Ensure that the hostname and the certificate itself are verified correctly.
 Examples and common pitfalls can be found in the [official Android documentation](https://developer.android.com/training/articles/security-ssl.html "Android Documentation - SSL").
 Search the code for usages of `TrustManager` and `HostnameVerifier`.
-You can find insecure usage examples in the sections below.
+You can find insecure usage examples you should look for in the sections below.

+#### Static Analysis

 ##### Verifying the Server Certificate